Beware the Black-Box: on the Robustness of Recent Defenses to Adversarial Examples: Defense summaries, metrics and datasets

 \subsection{Defense metric}

-In this paper our goal is to demonstrate what kind of gain in security can be achieved by using each defense against a black-box adversary.
+In this paper, our goal is to demonstrate what kind of gain in security can be achieved by using each defense against a black-box adversary.
 Our aim is not to claim any defense is broken.
-To measure the improvement in security, we use a simple metric: Defense accuracy improvement.
+To measure the improvement in security, we use a simple metric: \textit{Defense accuracy improvement}.

 Defense accuracy improvement is the percent increase in correctly recognized adversarial examples gained when implementing the defense as compared to having no defense.
+The formula for defense accuracy improvement for the $i^{th}$ defense is defined as:

-We compute this value by first conducting a specific black-box attack on a vanilla network (no defense).
+We compute the defense accuracy improvement $A_{i}$ by first conducting a specific black-box attack on a vanilla network (no defense).
 This gives us a vanilla defense accuracy score $V$.
 The vanilla defense accuracy is the percent of adversarial examples the vanilla network correctly identifies.
 We run the same attack on a given defense.
-For the $i^{th}$ defense we will obtain a defense accuracy score of $D_{i}$ .
-The defense accuracy improvement for the $i^{th}$ defense will be: $D_{i}-V$.
-For example if $V \approx 99\%$, then we want the defense accuracy improvement not to be negative; if $V\approx 85\%$, then a defense accuracy improvement of $10\%$ is considered good; if $V\approx 40\%$, then we want at least a $25\%$ defense accuracy improvement.
-To make these comparisons as precise as possible almost every defense is built with same architecture and models.
-Exceptions to this occur in some cases, which we full explain in the supplemental material.
+For the $i^{th}$ defense, we will obtain a defense accuracy score of $D_{i}$.
+By subtracting $V$ from $D_{i}$ we essentially measure how much security the defense provides as compared to not having any defense on the classifier.

+For example if $V \approx 99\%$, then the defense accuracy improvement $A_{i}$ can be $0$, but at the very least should not be negative.
+If $V\approx 85\%$, then a defense accuracy improvement of $10\%$ may be considered good.
+If $V\approx 40\%$, then we want at least a $25\%$ defense accuracy improvement, for the defense to be considered effective (i.e. the attack fails more than half of the time when the defense is implemented).
+While sometimes an improvement is not possible (e.g. when $V \approx 99\%$) there are many cases where attacks works well on the undefended network and hence there are places where large improvements can be made.
+Note to make these comparisons as precise as possible, almost every defense is built with the same CNN architecture.
+Exceptions to this occur in some cases, which we fully explain in the appendix.